coolsoftwaretyler/ogdenstudios.xyz/_drafts/how-to-develop-wordpress-locally.md

 ## Editing content, settings, custom post types, and other data

 Sometimes you may need to do big content edits you want to preview locally.
-Or you need to make changes to your theme that require settings changes in the WordPress or create custom post types.
-For that kind of work, you'll need to export and import the full database, like we did in TODO: step link.
+Or you need to make changes to your theme that require settings changes in the WordPress.
+For that kind of work, you'll need to export and import the full database, like we did in **Create a full backup of the production site** and **Import the production site to Local**

-If you have to do this often and hate this process, I'd recommend something like [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/).
-It's a paid plug in but it syncs up local and production WordPress databases so you don't have to much around with your database manually.
-I've never used it because I don't mind playing with databases, so I don't have a great guide for it, but it comes highly recommended by people I trust.
+If you have to do this often, I'd recommend something like [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/).
+It's a paid plug in that syncs up local and production WordPress databases so you don't have to import/export your database manually.
+I've never used it so I can't write instructions for it, but it comes highly recommended by people I trust, and includes support if you end up buying a license.

-But if you just need to do this every once in a while, the process is very similar to our setup, but in reverse.

-**If you're changing your production database, you might want to make a backup TODO: link to section before following these instructions**
+If you only expect to make these kinds of changes every once in a while, you can likely get away with doing it manually.

+**Before you change your production database, I highly recommend taking a backup again**

+Once you've made your database-level changes on the local site, follow these steps to import it to the production site:

-- Log in to Adminer with Local
+1. Log in to Adminer with Local

-- Export your database as a .sql files
+2. Export your database as a .sql files

-- Log in to phpmyadmin at Bluehost TODO: link to section
+3. Log in to phpmyadmin at Bluehost

-- Select your WordPress database
+4. Select your WordPress database

-- Select all and drop the tables
+5. Select all and drop the tables

-- Upload the local.sql file
+6. Upload the local.sql file

-- Change the In the `wp_options` table, find `siteurl` and `home`.
+7. In the `wp_options` table, find `siteurl` and `home`.
 (The table name may have a different prefix).
 Change them both to `https://jkoplendesign.com`

-- Check the production website and make sure it all looks as intended.
+8. Check the production website and make sure it all looks as intended.
+Depending on your changes - this may also require uploading modified themes via FTP.

 Again, I wouldn't recommend doing this process often.
 It's error prone and you may lose some work.
-For the most part, if you've got minor content changes, or content changes that don't change much on your site, I'd recommend making those changes through the normal WordPress administration page.
+For the most part, if you've got minor content changes, I'd recommend making those changes through the normal WordPress administration page.
+It's easier (and much safer) to import that content into Local than taking the Local database and importing it to the production site.

-If you want to make content changes in a local environment, test them out, and then deploy, and you want to do that often, try something like the paid WP Migrate Pro.
-Local also has the ability to deploy from the local server, but it requires migrating to their proprietary hosting.
+Local also has the ability to deploy from the local server, but it requires migrating to their proprietary hosting, and I've never used it so can't make a strong case for it or provide much insight there.
+It's good to know it's an option, though.